ibm-cloud-docs/cephaas/site_access_requirements.md

 {: #site-access-requirements}

 Site planners can use this information to assess the physical site and operational requirements that are necessary to prepare your site for new {{site.data.keyword.cephaas_full_notm}} racks.
-Work with the IBM representative to ensure that these prerequisites are completed before the pods are delivered to your data center.
+Work with the IBM representative to ensure that these prerequisites are completed before the racks are delivered to your data center.